oloapinivad/MiLES/README.md

 The simplest way to run **MiLES** is executing in bash environment `./wrapper_miles.sh`.
-Options as seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use can specified at this stage: here below a list of the commands that can be set up
+Options as seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use can specified at this stage: here below a list of the variables that can be set up

+### Key variables
-- `dataset_exp` -> this is simply an identifier for your experiments used by MiLES to create files and paths structure.
+- `dataset_exp` -> identifier for the dataset used to create files and paths structure.
+- `expid_exp` ->  identifier for the experiment type used to create files and paths structure (set to "NO" if you do not want to use it)
+- `ens_list` -> identifier for the ensemble members used to create files and paths structure (set to "NO" if you do not want to use it).
+This can be written as a list in order to evaluate multiple ensembles.
+In case of multiple ensemble members an extra ensemble "mean" will be produced by the wrapper only for blocking data.
+IMPORTANT: the three above-mentioned vars are the core of the CMIP data structure and they have been introduced to this aim.
 - `year1_exp` and `year2_exp` -> the years on which MiLES will run.
-- `ens_list` -> ensemble list of experiments from the same dataset: set to "NO" if using a single ensemble.
-In case of multiple ensemble members an extra ensemble "mean" will be produced by the wrapper only for blocking data.
-- `std_clim` -> 1 to use standard ERAI 1979-2017 climatology, 0 for custom comparison.
-If 0, please specify the dataset you want to compare to with `dataset_ref`, `year1_ref` and `year2_ref`.
+- `std_clim` -> can be true to use standard ERAI 1979-2017 climatology, false for custom comparison.
 - `seasons` -> specify one or more of the 4 standard seasons using 3 characters (DJF-MAM-JJA-SON).
 Use "ALL" to cover the full year.
 Otherwise, use 3 character for each month divided by an underscore to create your own season (e.g. "Jan_Feb_Mar").
 This last functionality is under testing.
+- `dataset_ref`, `expid_ref`, `ens_ref`, `year1_ref` and `year2_ref`  -> in analogy to the main variables, these controls the experiment to be compared when `std_clim=false` is set.

+### Secondary variables
 - `teles` -> A list of one or teleconnection patterns.
 "NAO" and "AO" for standard EOFs over North Atlantic and Northern Hemisphere.
 Custorm regions can be specifieds as "lon1_lon2_lat1_lat2".
 - `output_file_type` -> pdf, eps or png figures format.
 - `map_projection` -> set "no" for standard plot (fast).
 Use "azequalarea" for polar plots (default).
 All projection from mapproj R package are supported (but not all of them have been tested).
-- `doeof`,`doblock`,`doregime`,`domeand` -> set to true or false in order to run some specific sections.
+- `doeof`,`doblock`,`doregime`,`domeand` -> set to true or false in order to run some specific sections only.
+- `doforce`,`doforcedata` -> set to true or false in order to rerun the analysis or the data preparation

+### Scripts and wrapper
 The chain of scripts will be executed as a sequence.
 However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.
 R-based script are written as functions and thus can be called inside R if needed.